 Bounded on the east by the Gifford Pinchot forest boundary to the Indian Heaven Wilderness.
 The zone also includes the northeast peninsula north of Mt.
 Adams to the southeast boundary of FWZ659 and the northwest boundary of FWZ681.
-The southeast boundary follows the Columbia River west to the Clark County, WA line.
+The southeast boundary follows the Columbia River west to the Clark County, WA line and east to line up with the FWZ607 boundary.
 The north and northwest boundary follows the contour of the Cascade Foothills to the Lewis River, then west along the Lewis River to the Columbia River.
 The zone boundary follows the Columbia River to Kelso, WA.
 The north boundary extends from Kelso, WA northeast following the contour of the Green Mountain/Cascade foothills to the Lewis County line.